reotam5/RestaurantHub/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when
-├── main.html                # main page with list of restaurants
+├── index.html               # main page with list of restaurants
+├── favorite.html            # page for displaying list of favorited restaurnts.(require logged in)
 ├── profile.html             # page for user profile
-├── restaurant.html          # page for individual restaurant
+├── restaurant.html          # page for restaurant information (restaurant.html?req=REST_ID displays information about restaurnt with id REST_ID)
-├── template.html            # page for shared work.
+├── universalTemplate.html   # page for shared work. (ex. header, slidebar...)
-├── universalContent.html    # body of this page will appear in every other page. (body   includes header bar and slidebar)
+├── restaurntOwner.html      # A temporary page for debugging purpose.
+It allows adding a restaurnt in firebase.
+├── login.html               # Log in page.(only email login supproted)
+├── loading.html             # loading screen template
+├── maptest.html             # an ongoing developing page for map feature.
 └── README.md

 It has the following subfolders and files: